 You will find a number of pieces on the Decorative Collective made from plaster, fibreglass, acrylic and papier mache and you might be forgiven for thinking that all these are 20th Century materials, but that's not the case.

 The oldest plaster figure was believed to have been found in Iraq and the statue piece in human form, which is made from stone but covered in plaster, is thought to be around 11,000 years old.
 In the 17th and 18th Centuries, many wealthy young men and women, as part of their education, undertook 'Grand Tours' of Europe, often spending years away.
-This period saw many artefacts and treasures brought back to the UK as souvenirs and reminders of their time away.
-Plaster items were very popular and though delicate, I imagine they were relatively cheap to buy and transport because of their lightness and availability.
+This period saw many artefacts and treasures brought back to the UK as souvenirs and reminders of their travels abroad.

 Papier mache was first invented by the Chinese, who invented paper itself.
 France was the first country in Europe to use papier mache in the 17th Century.
 One of England's best well know papier mache furniture makers was Jennens & Bettridge (1815-1866) and their items are still prized today.